|Angel Casey, Queen of Chicago Radio

 Throughout it all, through the highs and lows, she remained as she described "a good Midwestern girl with good Midwestern values."
 It is for these values that she sacrificed a career without care, concern or future recriminations.

 She also remained a Christian her entire life.
 According to Angel her faith was a cornerstone of her life and gave her great strength, she died surrounded by family, listening to them singing hymns, her favorite verse from Corinthians tight in her hand, a smile on her face.
 Perfection to the last!
+For a time she was Queen of Chicago Radio and of Chicago itself.
+Long live the Queen!

 Thank you for visiting!
 If you enjoyed Angel's website, tell her story!